-It is important to check all the equipment in the building often to make sure they are working properly.
+It is important to check all the building equipment often to ensure they are working properly.
 This includes any electrical machines that could overheat and cause a fire.
-These fires can seriously damage or even destroy your property, so it is important to check them often and make sure they are working correctly.
+These fires can seriously damage or even destroy your property, so it is important to check them often and ensure they work correctly.

 Fire-related panels and equipment should be easily accessible.
-It’s important to make sure the area around them is clear so that employees can shut off the power if needed.
+It’s important to ensure the area around them is clear so employees can shut off the power if needed.
 In addition, it’s important to make sure all fire-related panels and equipment are labeled clearly with their correct purpose.

 The following guidelines will help you ensure your facility is ready for any emergency:

 - The area around fire-related panels and equipment should be clear of any obstructions.
-This includes furniture, materials, and other items that could get in the way of employees trying to access these areas during an emergency.
+This includes furniture, materials, and other items that could hinder employees from accessing these areas during an emergency.

 - All fire-related panels and equipment must be labeled clearly with their correct purpose so employees know how to operate them during an emergency situation.
-Having a visual guide available during non-emergency times can also help employees remember what each panel does in case they’re ever needed during an emergency situation!
+Having a visual guide available during non-emergency times can also help employees remember what each panel does if needed during an emergency!

 If you’ve never done this before, here are a few tips:

 - Check the gauges on your fire extinguishers.
 You want to make sure the extinguishers are fully charged and easily accessible.
-Also, be sure to test them and train employees on how to properly use them.
-If your employees need more information or training, find a qualified instructor who can teach them how to use them correctly!
+Also, test them and train employees to properly use them.
+If your employees need more information or training, find a qualified instructor to teach them how to use them correctly!

-- Make sure that all fire alarms are in good working order and that they’re set up correctly in accordance with local laws and regulations.
+- Ensure all fire alarms are in good working order and set up correctly per local laws and regulations.
 If there’s any doubt about whether an alarm will work properly, replace it!
-It’s better safe than sorry when it comes down to protecting lives and property in case of fire emergencies!
+It’s better to be safe than sorry when protecting lives and property in case of fire emergencies!